Building a Customer Centric Culture with Annette Pedroza

 Annette Pedroza: (07:16)

 Assessing your specific environment.
 So you’re not going to have one strategy that’s going to fit everyone, but some of the things that I look at specifically are how large is the company that I’m working with?
 Are their employees open to change?
 Who are the power players?
-I think that’s really important is having a relationship with people within the company who are going to help evangelise the work that you’re doing because other people are following them as well.
+I think that’s really important is having a relationship with people within the company who are going to help evangelize the work that you’re doing because other people are following them as well.
 So making sure that you have that power team.
 And then I think the third one really is just setting realistic goals, right?
 To be able to execute on your plan, because you don’t want to put this big plan out there and then it flops because you didn’t necessarily have the bandwidth or the resources or you didn’t get leadership buy-in or you didn’t assess well.
 But I don’t want you to get discouraged when you think about, “Oh, well leaders, I mean, bandwidth or resources, I don’t have that.”
 And I say, “Yes, you can,” because even if you’re a team of one, you can start small.
 I’m going to go through some case studies today, and I can tell you about what I’ve done by myself at a big company, and you can start small and go from there.

 Gabe Larsen: (08:26)